Phintella lunda

 Phintella lunda is a species of jumping spider in the genus Phintella that lives in Angola.
-It was first described in 2010 by Wanda Wesołowska, and given a name to reflect the fact that it was first found in Lunda Sul Province.
+It was first described in 2010 by Wanda Wesołowska, and given a specific name to reflect the fact that it was first found in Lunda Sul Province.
 The spider is medium-sized and a similar shape to others in the genus.
 It has a very dark brown carapace that has edge markings and a greyish-brown abdomen that has streaks on the top and sides, but the main distinguishing feature are the copulatory organs.
 The male has a distinctive straight side to its palpal bulb, while the female has am epigyne which has two pockets and copulatory openings in cups.

 Taxonomy

-Phintella lunda was first identified in 2010 by Wanda Wesołowska, one of over 500 species described by the Polish arachnologist.
-The species name is derived from the name of the area where it was first found.
+Phintella lunda is a species of jumping spider, a member of the family Salticidae, that was first identified in 2010 by Wanda Wesołowska, one of over 500 species described by the Polish arachnologist during her career.
+The spider's specific name is derived from the name of the area where it was first found.
 The genus Phintella was raised in 1906 by Embrik Strand and W. Bösenberg.
 The genus name derives from the genus Phintia, which it resembles.
 The genus Phintia was itself renamed Phintodes, which was subsequently absorbed into Tylogonus.
 There are similarities between spiders within genus Phintella and those in Chira, Chrysilla, Euophrys, Icius, Jotus and Telamonia.
 Genetic analysis confirms that it is related to the genera Helvetia and Menemerus and is classified in the tribe Chrysillini.